|Imagine a little town |

 Welcome to our town, Homer, Alaska, on stunning Kachemak Bay!
 Made famous as "The End of the Road" in Tom Bodett's tales, Homer is at the end of the Sterling Highway, 200 miles south of Anchorage, surrounded by wilderness and ocean.

 A home base for great fishing ("The Halibut Fishing Capital of the World"), kayaking, bear viewing, hiking, foodie and art vacations, Homer is quickly becoming known as the Eco and Adventure tourism capital of Alaska.

-The Homer Spit ("spit" is a geological landform) features the longest road into ocean waters in the world, and was recently named one of the best 100 beaches in the United States for its incredible views and variety of wildlife along the 4.5 mile multi-use trail that runs from its base to its tip – the true end of the road on Alaska's Highway 1.
+The Homer Spit ("spit" is a geological landform) features the longest road into ocean waters in the world, and was named one of the best 100 beaches in the United States for its incredible views and variety of wildlife along the 4.5 mile multi-use trail that runs from its base to its tip – the true end of the road on Alaska's Highway 1.

 This unique combination of location, commerce, beauty, natural resources and wilderness makes Homer a wonderful place to visit, and a great place to live!

 We love where we live, and we know our visitors will too.